swizzlestickscubed/defileddollars/README.md

-Funcoin
+DefiledDollars
 ================================

-What is Funcoin?
+What is DefiledDollars?

-Funcoin is a clone of Litecoin I made as part of a Youtube series documenting the process.
+DefiledDollars is a clone of Litecoin I made as part of a Youtube series documenting the process.
 [Series Playlist](https://www.youtube.com/playlist?list=PLHWfvuRy-9gdCv2oD_Ywd0swNF3N8mXt-&disable_polymer=true)

-Funcoin basic properties:
+DefiledDollars basic properties:

 -Initial reward of 20 coins